-I have been using the Elecraft KPA-500 and KAT-500 with two Icom rigs; the IC-7600 and the IC-7300.
+***** Important Update with WARC Band Warning (at end of Post) ***** I have been using the Elecraft KPA-500 and KAT-500 with two Icom rigs; the IC-7600 and the IC-7300.
 This article details how I have chosen to interconnect the KAT/KPA-500 with my IC-7300.
-There are many options for interconnecting the 7300 with this Elecraft "power combo."
-There also many opinions on the various wiring approaches.
-A...
+There are also varying options for interconnecting the 7300 with this...
 Continue Reading →

 160 Meter Inverted “L” Antenna – Updated 12/30/2020